Electrician Insurance: What Cover Do You Need?

 Finding the right insurance at the right price requires a methodical approach.
 Here is a step-by-step guide to getting properly covered.

-Consider the type of work you do, whether you have employees, the value of your tools and equipment, and the requirements of your competent person scheme.
+Consider the type of work you do, whether you have employees, the value of your tools and equipment, and the requirements of your competent person scheme registration.
 This determines which policies you need and what level of cover is appropriate.

 General insurance comparison sites often do not cover trade-specific policies well.
 Use brokers who specialise in electrical and construction trades.
 They understand the specific risks and can offer tailored packages.